BlurBall: Joint Ball and Motion Blur Estimation for Table Tennis Ball Tracking: EXPERIMENTS

 \subsection{Limitations}

 BlurBall has certain limitations.
 One key assumption in our approach is that motion blur appears as a single linear streak.
 However, in rare cases, such as when the exact moment of a ball bounce is captured, this assumption no longer holds, as illustrated in \Cref{fig:bounce_blur}.
-The ball is still detected, but the estimated position is inaccurate, as the detector takes the center of a non-convex blob, distorted due to the bounce.
-Still, the outputted heatmap seems to have captured the change in direction to some degree, as shown by the bend in the heatmap blob.
+The ball is still detected, but the estimated position is inaccurate because the detector uses the center of a non-convex blob, which is distorted by the bounce.
+Still, the output heatmap seems to have captured the change in direction to some degree, as shown by the bend in the heatmap blob.
 Also, although the model can work for videos with non-static cameras, we observed that it is more prone to misdetections.
 This introduces potential challenges in accurately estimating the ball’s motion in such cases.

 While our current model achieves state-of-the-art ball detection for table tennis, some failure cases remain and highlight areas for future improvement.
 A common source of false positives involves white objects being misidentified as the ball.
 This typically includes shoes, hands, or logos on uniforms that resemble the ball in size, shape, or motion.
-To reduce false positives, future work could include more context from the whole scene to help tell the ball apart from similar-looking objects.
+Examples of such cases are shown in the supplementary material.
+To reduce false positives, future work could include additional context from the entire scene to help distinguish the ball from similar-looking objects.